 Resort Restaurants in Railay

 Most of the resorts in Railay have their own restaurants and we’ve found them to be more of a miss than a hit.
-Surprisingly the mark-up on most menu items isn’t too outrageous though.
+Surprisingly the mark-up on most menu items isn’t too outrageous.
 But the beachfront resorts also push their iced-up “fresh” seafood which is charged by the kilogram.
-We found those seafood selections not only be way overpriced but also lacking in quality.
+We found those seafood selections to be overpriced and lacking in quality.

-Instead of the pay-by-weight seafood on the beach, the reasonably priced crab dishes at the resort restaurants seemed to be the best bet on their menus for both value and taste.
-Otherwise, it may be best to eat elsewhere.
+Instead of the pay-by-weight seafood on the beach, the reasonably priced crab dishes at the resort restaurants menus can be a good bet for both value and taste.

-There’s no shortage of places to stay in Railay, yet you only have four options if you want to stay on the beachside.
-Most hotels and resorts are located on Railay East which is not a beach and instead faces a mangrove swamp.
 If you want to be on or near the beach, then you must be sure to book a place at Railay West.
-While the walk from Railay East to the Railay West beach is only about 5-10 minutes, it can be nice to be close to the amazing beach on Railay West.
+While the walk from Railay East to the Railay West beach is only about 5-10 minutes, it can be nice to be close to Railay’s beaches.

 Again, here’s a map of Railay to help visualize the lay of the land.

-Sand Sea Resort vs Railay Bay Beach Resort
+Railay Bay Beach Resort & Spa: 4-star Beachside

-Alternatives to Staying on Railay Beach: Railay East or Tonsai
+More Affordable Alternatives to Staying by the Beach: Railay East

-While we recommend staying at one of those two hotels (Sand Sea Resort or Railay Bay Beach Resort) so that you’re close to Railay’s gorgeous beach, you may want to consider other options if booking during high season in Railay.
-From around November into April, prices for these beachfront properties may exceed your budget.
+While it’s nice to stay at one of the four resorts that have beach access, you may want to consider Railay East options for more affordability, particularly if booking during high season in Railay.
+From around November into April, prices for beachfront properties may exceed your budget.
 In that case, we recommend staying in Railay East, which still has some fantastic resorts that will likely cost much less.
-The only set back is having a short yet pleasant walk to get to the beach.
-Here are some to consider:
+The only set back is having a short, yet pleasant, walk to get to the beach.
+Here are a few standouts on Railay West to consider:

 🏨 Railay Princess Resort & Spa – This resort is often the least expensive 4-star resort on Railay, has a beautiful pool under the limestone cliffs, and central location on Railay East.

-🏨 Railay Great View Resort – The name doesn’t lie – the views here are great!
-The cottages are secluded, tucked up in the jungle and offer views of Railay’s cliffs.
-So it’s certainly worth considering even if it is a hike to get to the beach and other parts of Railay.
+🏨 Railay Great View Resort – The name doesn’t lie.
+The views here are great!
+Railay Great View Resort also boasts cottages that are secluded, tucked up in the jungle, and offer views of Railay’s cliffs.
+So it’s certainly worth considering.
+Just be aware that’s it’s a bit of a walk to get to the beach and other parts of Railay.

-🏨 Anavaylee – This may not be the nicest resort on Railay, but it is often the cheapest.
-If you’re looking for a bargain, this is a good place to check.
-This three-star hotel sometimes lists rooms for under $40 per night even during high season.
+🏨 Anavaylee – This may not be the nicest resort on the peninsula, but it is often the cheapest resort in Railay.
+If you’re looking for a bargain, Anavaylee is a good place to check.
+This three-star hotel sometimes lists rooms in the $20-range during the off-season and under $40 per night during high season.

 When coming to hot & humid Railay Beach, be sure to pack light and comfortable outfits for the warm climate.
 Railay Beach is very casual, so no need to bring clothes to dress up.
 T-shirts, bathing suits, and sandals are a must!